Psilocybin Therapy Legal States 2026: Where Is Psilocybin Legal? [Complete Guide]

 Colorado's Department of Regulatory Agencies (DORA) spent over two years developing the rules for its licensed healing center program.
 The first licensed healing center — The Center Origin in Denver — opened its doors on April 1, 2025, marking a major milestone for the state and the broader psychedelic therapy movement.

 Like Oregon, Colorado's model is based on facilitated sessions at licensed centers rather than a prescription model.
 However, Colorado's approach differs in several key ways.
 Colorado calls its facilities "healing centers" rather than "service centers."
-The state has also taken a phased approach to which substances are available — psilocybin and psilocyn are available now, with potential expansion to DMT, ibogaine, and mescaline after June 1, 2026.
+The state has also taken a phased approach to which substances are available — licensed healing centers administer psilocybin and psilocyn today, and the Natural Medicine Health Act allowed regulators to consider adding DMT, ibogaine, and mescaline (excluding peyote) after June 1, 2026.
+The first concrete step on that front came in May 2026, when the legislature passed an ibogaine research bill — more on that below.

 Colorado by the Numbers